Excellent for turning traditional moves into asymmetric exercises, the TRX RIP Trainer focuses the resistance on one side of your body.

 How the TRX RIP Trainer performed on test

-While the core pole itself is long, at just over a metre, it’s comprised of two halves that screw together to create a solid, single element.
-Each half features a centre portion that’s coated by a grippy, dense foam material.
+While the core pole itself is long, at just over a meter, it’s comprised of two halves that screw together to create a solid, single element.
+Each half features a center portion that’s coated by a grippy, dense foam material.
 On one side of the assembled TRX RIP Trainer is the band, and on the other, a loop.

 I trained using the door anchor, which secured the band so I could train in my living room.
 When outdoors or in a gym, the carabiner (clamp) secures onto a fence or metal loop/TRX X-Mount.
 Wherever you train, the system does require a few clear square meters beyond where you affix the TRX RIP Trainer, as well as relatively high ceilings.